Men's Basketball Hall of Fame

 SACRAMENTO -- Dylan Garrity, who established himself as one of the greatest players in program history, will be inducted into the Sacramento State Men's Basketball Hall of Fame in October, while area prep coaches Dale Natividad, Derek Swafford and Eddie Wilson will be inducted into the Coaches Circle.

 The event, tabbed the 11th annual Men's Basketball Hall of Fame Tip-Off Banquet, will take place at the Alumni Center on the south end of campus on Tuesday, Oct.
 30, at 5:30 p.m.
-Online registration for the event will be available soon with this story.
+Please click here for online registration.

 In addition, as part of the festivities, head coach Brian Katz will introduce every member of the 2018-19 Hornet squad and preview the season.